oppia/oppia-web-developer-docs/Installing-Oppia-(Windows;-Python-3).md

 *For information on issues that may occasionally arise with the installation process, please see the [Troubleshooting](https://github.com/oppia/oppia/wiki/Troubleshooting) page.*

-There follow instructions for 4 different ways to install Oppia on Windows: using WSL2, using VirtualBox, and using WSL1.
+There follow instructions for 3 different ways to install Oppia on Windows: using WSL2, using VirtualBox, and using WSL1.
 You only need to follow one of the four.
 **The first approach (Installing Oppia in Windows and WSL2) is recommended.**

 Note: If you already use VirtualBox, it will stop working after installing WSL2 because the hypervisor resource gets locked by WSL2, and can't be used by VirtualBox.
-If you already use VirtualBox, try following [these instructions](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Windows%29#installation-in-virtualbox-on-windows-10).
 WSL2 is much faster, but make sure to copy over all your data from the VM before proceeding with the installation of WSL2.

 # Installing Oppia in Windows and WSL2